mainmatter/mainmatter.com/blog/_posts/2018-06-25-breethe-elixir.md

 #### closing remarks

-I hope this first post has given you a good overview of how the umbrella is structured as well as clarified some finer implementation points for the _data_ application.
+I hope this first post has given you a good overview of how the umbrella is structured as well as clarified some finer implementation points for the _data_ app.
 See you in part 2!